aharden/aharden-puppet_ent_agent/README.md

 the OS families and architectures of all nodes managed in your infrastructure.

 Windows support requires the MSI installers for the PE Agent for Windows to be hosted outside of the PE environment.
+PowerShell is required for upgrade support.

 AIX, Debian/Ubuntu, and Windows OS Families have been tested.
-Solaris testing is in progress.
-Windows support was changed to a scheduled task after it was found that managing as a Puppet package resource produced unpredicable behavior and is not supported by Puppet Labs.
+RedHat and Solaris testing is in progress.
+Windows support was changed to a scheduled task after it was found that managing the PE agent as a Puppet package resource produced unpredicable behavior and is not supported by Puppet Labs.